mareru/webdriverIO-shop-demo/README.md

         browser.addCommand('browserCustomCommandExample', browserCustomCommandExample)
     },
 ```
-Once this is done you are able to used this command directly in your browser object, for example:
+Once this is done you are able to use this command directly in your browser object, for example:
 ```typescript
    browser.browserCustomCommandExample('This is a sample custom webdriver.io command');
 ```